 Patient Rights Advocates

 Patient advocates are representatives for patients.
 They can help ask questions that the patient may feel uncomfortable to ask, and can even explain anything to the patient they might not understand.
-Many hospitals have patient advocates who can help you whenever you need it.
+Many hospitals have patient advocates who can help you whenever you need them.

 Your patient rights advocate is there to speak up for you, and to look out for your best interests.
 In other words, they’re the person on your healthcare team who will always be on your side.
-They know all your patient rights, and should call out any violations.
+They know all your patient rights and should call out any violations.

 Hiring A Patient Rights Lawyer

 Sometimes, your patient rights advocate just isn’t enough.
 You feel truly violated by your hospital and need outside help.
 Medical malpractice lawyers don’t have the influence of the hospital.
-At the end of the end, patient rights advocates still work for the hospital, and may not be able to speak out on everything.
+At the end of the end, patient rights advocates’ still work for the hospital, and may not be able to speak out on everything.